Senate intelligence staffer who dated reporter pleads guilty to lying to FBI about leaks

 "I had literally just gone to find this phone to tell you I want to talk to you about media leak strategy with DOJ before you go," Strzok texted Page on April 10, 2017, according to Meadows, who cited newly produced documents from the Justice Department.

 On April 22, Strzok wrote, "article is out!
 Well done, Page," and on April 12 he told her that two negative articles about Page's "namesake" would soon come out, according to Meadows.
 That was an apparent reference to Carter Page, the former Trump adviser whom the FBI surveilled for months after obtaining a warrant from the Foreign Intelligence Surveillance Act (FISA) court.

 Republicans have charged that the FBI provided misleading or inaccurate information to the FISA court to obtain the warrant.
+In particular, the FBI incorrectly suggested to the FISA court that a Yahoo News article provided an independent basis to monitor Page, when that article relied on the same source the FBI had cited earlier: ex-spy Christopher Steele, who worked for a firm hired by the Democratic National Committee (DNC) and the Hillary Clinton campaign.

 Page on Monday announced he was suing the DNC and other entities for allegedly spreading false and defamatory reports about his supposed dealings with Russians.

-Fox News' Edmund DeMarche contributed to this report.
+Fox News' Jake Gibson and Edmund DeMarche contributed to this report.